Actindo-AG/Documentation/DataHub/UserInterface/02c_AttributeGroups.md

 **Add attributes to group**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to cancel adding an attribute to the selected attribute group and close the *Add attributes to attribute group* view.
+  Click this button to cancel adding an attribute to the selected attribute group.
+The *Add attributes to attribute group* view is closed.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Only unassigned attributes*
   Enable this toggle to display only the attributes that are not yet assigned to any attribute group.
 Disable the toggle to display all attributes.
 By default, this toggle is disabled.